hakonhall/mvndeps/README.md

-# mvndeps
+# Intra-project Maven dependencies analysis

-Intra-project Maven dependencies analysis
+Analyses build times and dependencies of Maven modules in a Maven project.